HACKERALERT/Picocrypt/src/README.md

 github.com/HACKERALERT/zxcvbn-go@v0.0.0-20210730224720-b29e9dba62c2
 ```

+# 6. Build From Source
-# 6. Tidy the Modules:
+Tidy the modules:
 ```bash
 go mod tidy
 ```

-# 7. Build From Source
+Build Picocrypt from source:
 - Windows: <code>go build -ldflags "-s -w -H=windowsgui -extldflags=-static" Picocrypt.go</code>
 - macOS: <code>go build -ldflags "-s -w" Picocrypt.go</code>
 - Linux: <code>go build -ldflags "-s -w" Picocrypt.go</code>

-# 8. You are now complete.
+# 7. Done!
-You should now see a built executable (`Picocrypt.exe`/`Picocrypt`) in your directory.
+You should now see a compiled executable (`Picocrypt.exe`/`Picocrypt`) in your directory.
 You can run it by double-clicking or executing it in your terminal.
+That wasn't too hard, right?
+Enjoy!